- 1.99% MER rate for bisf houses

 - Marine fishing Woking

-- Gambling and betting activities Aylsham
+- Gambling and betting activities in Aylsham

 - Agents involved in the sale of textiles, clothing, fur, footwear, and leather goods Wiveliscombe